-As a new member, you may be listed in the Partnership's Weekly Update and social media platforms.
+As a new member, you will be listed in the Partnership's Weekly Update and social media platforms.

-You can have the opportunity to be highlighted in other Partnership publications, such as the Annual Report.
+You can have the opportunity to be highlighted in Partnership publications, such as the Annual Report, the weekly Newsletter, and our robust social media streams on many platforms.
 You also can grow your business by advertising on the Partnership website and sponsoring events.

 "One of the best investments we've made is being members of the partnership.
 They're at the forefront of addressing important issues affecting our region and ensure that our voice is heard among key opinion leaders when it comes to keeping the San Gabriel Valley economically viable and strong."

 -REYNA DEL HARO